sidd8rth/olympic-data-analysis/README.md

 # olympic-data-analysis ETG Internship

-Used Olympic data set for this analysis, Summer.csv file contains this info.
+Used Olympic data set for this analysis, Summer.csv file contains this info.<br />
-It contains data from first olympic held in athens till last olympic.
+It contains data from first olympic held in athens till last olympic.<br />
 Summer.ipynb file contains all the important analysis of the data.